aman4512/G547/Assignment1_ADXL_Driver/README.md

 `sudo ./adxl -xyz`

 will give values for all three axes.
-Similarly any two axes acan also be queried.
+Similarly any two axes can also be queried.